 Their submission – a series of five buildings interconnected to create a cathedral-like space – was selected as one of the six final entries.
 De Cárdenas then began work in the New York offices of special effects production house Imaginary Forces.
 As a creative director focusing on experience design projects, he oversaw a range of innovative concepts including the BMW Experience at their headquarters in Munich, and the HBO flagship store in New York.

 In 2006, de Cárdenas opened his own design firm with offices in New York, and subsequently London in 2009.
 His interest in creating environments with moods, as opposed to any specific style, has allowed him to work with a wide array of clients and projects.
 In 2011, de Cárdenas launched his first furniture collection with Johnson Trading Gallery, inspired by Ettore Sottsass, Frank Lloyd Wright and Bruce Goff.
-Using color, light, and pattern, de Cárdenas has created artful, imaginative interiors for boutiques, restaurants and private residences in London, Rome, Athens, Cape Town, Chicago, Miami, New York, and The Hamptons.
+Using colour, light, and pattern, de Cárdenas has created artful, imaginative interiors for boutiques, restaurants and private residences in London, Rome, Athens, Cape Town, Chicago, Miami, New York, and The Hamptons.

 His work has been featured in Elle Décor, Vogue Paris, The New York Times, Wallpaper*, Frame, and AD Collector, among others.